Egyptian inheritance law

 The Egyptians themselves had some problems with this rule.
 Some families didn’t like the idea that girls would take their part of the family farm with them into another family when they got married.
 So sometimes in ancient Egypt girls married their brothers, to keep the land in the family.
 Or, a family with no sons might adopt their daughter’s husband (who would become her brother), so that he could inherit too.

-Women sometimes had trouble enforcing their rights.
+Egyptian women sometimes had trouble enforcing their rights.
 In one lawsuit, a married woman is suing her brother because he is refusing to give her her fair share of their fathers’ property.
 (Papyrus Brooklyn 35.1446, from the late Middle Kingdom, now in the Brooklyn Museum).

 Everyday Life in Ancient Egypt, by Lionel Casson (revised edition 2001).
 Not especially for kids, but pretty entertaining reading, and Casson knows what he’s talking about.